-Levofloxacin tablets are contraindicated in breast-feeding women.
+Levofloxacin 250mg Film-coated Tablets is contraindicated in breast-feeding women.
 There is insufficient information on the excretion of levofloxacin in human milk; however other fluoroquinolones are excreted in breast milk.
 In the absence of human data and due to that experimental data suggest a risk of damage by fluoroquinolones to the weight-bearing cartilage of the growing organism, levofloxacin must not be used in breast-feeding women (see sections 4.3 and 5.3).